IamNator/plate_number_recognision_raspberry_pi/README.md

   take_picture.py

 ## config.py
-Contains configuration values like the subscription key to access Azure congitive vision endpoint and a few endpoints that can change.
+Contains key value pairs (dictionary) like the subscription key to access Azure congitive vision endpoint and a few endpoints that can change.
 It also has the number of expected parking lot

 ```